 Fun fact: Cruz's performance earned her a Golden Raspberry Award nomination for Worst Actress

 The 2010 romantic thriller stars two of Hollywood biggest names in Johnny Depp and Angelina Jolie.
 Whilst the film received mixed reviews, one thing was constant - the changing setting of the film were stunning.
 Beginning in Paris and ending in Venice, The Tourist follows the two characters in a thrilling chase through two of Europe's most popular cities!

 Fun Fact: In an interview with Vogue, Angelina Jolie admitted that the only reason she agreed to do the film was because she'd be able to shoot in Venice, Italy!

-Ridley Scott's historic-epic, shares its filming locations with Surrey and Malta, but some of its most iconic scenes are shot in the colourful, gritty cityscapes of Morocco.
-The North African setting beautifully compliments the films narrative, as Russel Crowe's Maximus is taken into slavery and trained as a gladiator.
+Ridley Scott's historic-epic shares its filming locations with Surrey and Malta, but some of its most iconic scenes are shot in the colourful, gritty cityscapes of Morocco.
+The North African setting beautifully complements the films narrative, as Russel Crowe's Maximus is taken into slavery and trained as a gladiator.
 Amongst its 58 awards lies one for Best Cinematography.

 Fun Fact: During the duration of production, actor Russell Crowe managed to injure his Achilles tendon, brake his foot bone, crack a hip bone and dislocate his arm... twice!

 Argo, Ben Affleck's political thriller, introduces the gloriously rich culture and landscape of Istanbul , with beautiful shots of the Sultan Ahmed mosque, the famous Deësis mosaic in Hagia Sofia, and of course, the famed Grand Bazaar among others.

 Fun Fact: The movie's title is based on the boat that Jason and the Argonauts sailed in to retrieve the golden fleece in Greek mythology.